232 Waters Hall

 Jan Metlevski (left), with Gerald Fauske

-Raghavan, R. M., D. G. Goodin, G. A. Hanzlicek, G. Zolnerowich, M. W. Dryden, and R. R. Ganta.
-Maximum entropy modeling to estimate the distribution of Ambylomma americanum ticks in Kansas.
-Submitted to PLOS ONE.
+Raghavan, R. M., D. G. Goodin, G. A. Hanzlicek, G. Zolnerowich, M. W. Dryden, G. A. Anderson, R. R. Ganta.
+Maximum Entropy-based ecological niche model and bio-climatic determinants of lone star tick (Amblyomma americanum).
+Submitted to Vector-borne Zoonotic Diseases.

 Burke, A., and G. Zolnerowich.
 2014.
 Four new species of Cymatodera Gray from Mexico (Coleoptera, Cleridae, Tillinae).
 ZooKeys 387: 33-49.